ubednama/Mini-Projects-js/README.md

-# Mini JavaScript Games
+# Mini Projects JavaScript

-This repository contains a collection of simple yet engaging mini games built using HTML, CSS, and JavaScript.
-Each game offers a fun experience and showcases different aspects of web development.
+This repository contains a collection of simple yet engaging mini games & Mini Projects built using HTML, CSS, and JavaScript.
+Each Project offers a fun experience and showcases different aspects of web development.

 ## Demo
 Play game [here](https://mini-projects-js-git-main-ubednamas-projects.vercel.app/)